Yolandayx929/adaptive-edge-BCM/README.md

 # Networks

-The code to make the synethtic graphs we consider in our paper is contained in `synthetic_graphs_experiment.py'.
+The code to make the synthetic graphs we consider in our paper is contained in `synthetic_graphs_experiment.py`.
 The real-world networks we consider in our paper are the Netscience graph of coauthorships of network scientists and four of the Facebook100 graphs of Facebook friendships.

 The file for the Netscience graph is contained in the Netscience folder.
 We use an unweighted version of this network and consider only the largest connected component.
 We also take the largest connected component of each of the Facebook100 graphs.